RamitRoshan/reactjs-frontend/notes/Interview-Ques.md

-Inter.Q).
+Inter.Q1).
 What are Components ? <br>

-Inter.Q).
+Inter.Q2).
 What is virtual DOM ? <br>

-Inter.Q).
+Inter.Q3).
 What is the difference btw library and frameworks ? <br>

-Inter.Q).
+Inter.Q4).
 What is an SPA(single page applications) ? <br>

-Inter.Q).
+Inter.Q5).
 What is component based architecture? <br>

-Inter.Q).What is data binding or One-way Data Binding ?
+Inter.Q6).What is data binding or One-way Data Binding ?

-Q).
+Q7).
 How do you pass data from parent component to child component ? ~ we can do via a props.

-Q).
+Q8).
 How to update the state, in the parent component from the child component.

 Q9).
 What is props ?
-What is props drilling ?
+What is props drilling ? can we modify props ?

 Q10).
 How do you overcome from props drilling ?

-I.Q) Database design round(ER diagram)
+Q11).
+Database design round(ER diagram)

+Q12).
+How do you load a file into your application? <br>
+ In frontend -> using ES6 module loader <br>
+ In backend -> we are using common JS module loader

 # Questions: